FOMO: The Fear of Other Morons' Opportunities

 "We suffer more often in imagination than in reality."

-Translation: That party you missed was loud and boring.
-Your dream partner is deep into crypto podcasts.
 The job you declined glows under fluorescent lights and has a Slack channel called #team-vibes.

-But your brain fills the gap with paradise.
 Kevin from Sales drinking craft beer on a rooftop becomes mythic.

 You are no longer addicted to experiences.
 You are addicted to imagined alternatives.